Style Guide

 4d.
 Lesson Learned patternβ

-Lessons follow the template in core/templates/lessons-learned/lesson-template.md.
+Lessons follow the template in core/default-templates/lessons-learned/lesson-template.md.
 Refer contributors to that template.
 Do not duplicate the structure here.

 Citation: [DiataxisFramework] β reference documents describe structure, not process.